Acidmanic/PactNetWrapper/Readme.md

 a real authorization token instead of dummy/fake token coming from pact file.
 For that to be done, Pact provides a concept called RequestFilters.
 Request filters will be executed like a middleware before sending the request to service and the manipulate requests.
 This must be implemented at the provider side pact-library.
-You can find more details on the concept [Here](https://docs.pact.io/faq/#how-do-i-test-oauth-or-other-security-headers) and [Here](https://docs.pact.io/implementation_guides/go/readme/#lifecycle-of-a-provider-verification).
+You can fipath/to/servicend more details on the concept [Here](https://docs.pact.io/faq/#how-do-i-test-oauth-or-other-security-headers) and [Here](https://docs.pact.io/implementation_guides/go/readme/#lifecycle-of-a-provider-verification).

 Using PactNet wrapper versions >= 1.4.0, you can register request filters by calling the ```WithRequestFilters()```